 [PS: I request all to please forward and share these value based stories rich in our culture and tradition to elders, youth and children]

 The Bhagavad Geeta expounded by Lord Krishna Himself is a beautiful treatise of the Upanishads.
 To explain what the Bhagavad Geeta tells us concisely:

-The 1st word of the Bhagavad Geeta (1st Chapter, 1st Sloka) is : “Dharma” .
+The first word of the Bhagavad Geeta (1st Chapter, 1st Sloka) is : “Dharma” .

-The last word in the Geeta (18th Chapter, last sloka, last word) : “Mama” — which means mine.
+The last word in the Geeta (18th Chapter, last sloka) is : “Mama” — which means mine.

 Bhagavad Geeta – Chapter 12 (Learn Chanting) : https://youtu.be/Mk0JJj9cGhg